Colville people: 19th century

-The tribe's history is tied with Kettle Falls, an important salmon fishing resource, and an important post of the Hudson's Bay Company, which brought the advantages and disadvantages of contact with people of European heritage.
 In 1846, the Jesuit St. Paul's Mission was established.
-Through its influence nearly all the upper Columbia tribes were Christianized.
+Through its influence nearly all the upper Columbia tribes were converted to Christianity.

-In 1872, the Colville tribe was relocated to an Indian reservation in eastern Washington the named after them.
+In 1872, the Colville tribe was relocated to the Colville Indian Reservation, an Indian reservation in eastern Washington.
 It is inhabited and managed by the Confederated Tribes of the Colville Reservation, which is a federally recognized tribe comprising twelve bands.
 The twelve bands are the Methow, Okanogan, Arrow Lakes, Sanpoil, Colville, Nespelem, Chelan, Entiat, Moses-Columbia, Wenatchi, Nez Perce, and Palus.